carnellj/spmia-chapter3/README.md

 # Running the services in Chapter 3

 Now we are going to use docker-compose to start the actual image.
-To start the docker image, change to the docker-compose directory in your chapter 3 source code.
+To start the docker image, change to the directory containing  your chapter 3 source code.
 Issue the following docker-compose command:

    **docker-compose -f docker/common/docker-compose.yml up**